exonum/exonum/ARCHITECTURE.md

 To transform raw bytes into native Rust data structures and vice versa, the `BinaryKey` and `BinaryValue` traits are used.

-On top of raw storage, collections like sets, lists and maps are provided: see various `*Index` structs.
+On top of raw storage, collections like sets, lists and maps are provided; see various `*Index` structs.
 Of particular interest are `ProofMapIndex` and `ProofListIndex`, which provide *Merkelized* collections.
 These collections are capable of providing compact proofs for search queries.
 See the corresponding modules